EIN: 54-1671883

 Impact Statement

-In FY24, AFC provided 8,908 visits to 1,577 unduplicated patients, including: 3,810 primary care, 1,488 specialty care (e.g., women’s health, physical therapy, oncology, etc.), and 2,762 dental appointments.
-We offered 848 behavioral health visits and made 826 referrals to our Community Resource Navigator, who helps patients with needs “beyond the exam room”, including supplemental food, housing assistance, and employment opportunities.
-We administered 1,173 vaccines (flu, pneumonia, etc.), and filled 24,215 prescriptions (30-day equivalency) through our onsite, licensed pharmacy.
-We provided access to over 2,000 referrals for free imaging, procedures, screenings, and surgeries (e.g., colonoscopies, biopsies, MRIs, hip/knee replacements, etc.).
-All of this care was facilitated through 9,685 medical case management encounters by AFC clinical staff.
+We provided 806 meetings with our Community Resource Navigator, who helps patients with needs “beyond the exam room”, including supplemental food, housing assistance, and employment opportunities.
+We administered 1,889 vaccines (flu, pneumonia, etc.), and filled 27,111 prescriptions (30-day equivalency) through our onsite, licensed pharmacy.
+All of this care was facilitated through our staff members and 326 volunteers who provided over 13,000 hours of service.

 What ways can the public get involved?